Tom Arnold Says Roseanne Barr Was A ‘Ticking Time Bomb’ Who Self-Sabotaged Her Hit Show

 Barr’s ex-husband believes “the pressure was mounting” for the controversial comedian and that she wanted to sabotage the second season of the Roseanne reboot before the first writers’ meeting because she couldn’t take the stress.

 Tom Arnold admitted that he hasn’t spoken to Roseanne Barr in several years, but he claims his ex suffers from mental illness.
-Arnold told the magazine:

 “Of course I believe she has a mental illness.
 She had multiple personality disorder when we lived together.”